dougc333/TestReact/component/controlled2/README.md

+This uses 2 concepts, 1) additem form from form_additem which is a modification of the basic form adding disable for empty inputs and 2) listitem which is both item and list components

 Debatable whether or not this separation makes sense.
 Looking for a database interface instead or interface to redis dist memory store.